webxdc/webxdc_docs/src/intro.md

 and can be used while a device is offline even for extended periods.
-Instead of using the HTTP protocol for querying a central server to obtain authoritative application state, webxdc apps send and receive messages via the messenger's [JavaScript API] which routes all "application updates" between users of an app.
+Instead of using the HTTP protocol for querying a central server to obtain authoritative application state, webxdc apps send and receive messages via the messenger's [JavaScript API] which routes all "application updates" between devices running a particular webxdc app.
-Webxdc app developers do not need to implement user authentication, discovery or bootstrapping mechanisms, and they do not need to implement end-to-end encryption, all of which is already provided by the messenger hosting the webxdc app.
+Webxdc app developers do not need to implement user authentication, discovery or bootstrapping mechanisms, and they do not need to implement end-to-end encryption, all of which are already provided by the messenger hosting the webxdc app.

-While webxdc app development is fundamentally easier than developing for and maintaining an application-specific HTTP server there are complications in arranging consistent web app state across user's devices, typical for any P2P system.
+While webxdc app development is fundamentally easier than developing for and maintaining an application-specific HTTP server there are complications in arranging consistent web app state across user's devices, a typical issue for any P2P system.
-The [Shared web application state] chapter provides neccessary theoretical and practical background for writing robust offline-first web apps without requiring a central online authority acting as the "source of truth".
+The [Shared web application state] chapter provides useful theoretical and practical background for writing robust offline-first web apps without requiring a central online authority acting as the "source of truth".

 If you are interested in the privacy and security guarantees of webxdc,